-Implementing blockchain in SCM faces challenges closely tied to the relationship between blockchain characteristics and technological. organisational, and environmental barriers.
-The discussion of research findings focuses on the constraints and challenges that need to be addressed in implementing blockchain technology in SCM.
+Implementing blockchain in Supply Chain Management (SCM) faces challenges closely tied to the relationship between blockchain characteristics and technological, organizational, and environmental barriers.
+The discussion of research findings focuses on the constraints and challenges that need to be addressed in implementing blockchain technology in Supply Chain Management (SCM).
 With a deep understanding of these constraints and effective collaboration among stakeholders, appropriate solutions can be developed to harness the potential of blockchain in enhancing security, transparency, and efficiency in SCM.
-However, several barriers need to be overcome for the successful implementation of blockchain in SCM.
-These barriers include technological constraints such as the immaturity of blockchain, complexity, security, privacy, scalability, immutability, and interoperability.
-Additionally, there are organisational barriers such as lack of knowledge about blockchain, lack of incentives for adoption, lack of trust, high costs, lack of resources or expertise, lack of organisational policies, lack of management support, cultural challenges, resistance from business partners, information sharing challenges, and collaboration, communication, and coordination challenges.
-Furthermore, there are environmental barriers such as lack of government regulations, market competition, uncertainty, lack of industry acceptance, and high costs towards sustainability.